Skip to content

 dtk run --select api_error_rate --steps load --from "2026-01-01"

-Path to a labels file of known incidents → supervised tuning.
-Without it (and without an autotune.labels_file in the metric config), an interactive terminal first prompts to enter incidents inline; declining — or running non-interactively (cron/CI/piped input) — falls back to an unsupervised objective (low false-positive rate + stable cross-fold separation).
+Path to a labels file or the incidents/<metric>/ directory of known incidents → supervised tuning.
+You don’t usually need it: dtk autotune auto-discovers the newest labels in incidents/<metric>/, so after marking incidents in dtk tune (Label / Review mode → Save incidents) you just run dtk autotune --select <metric>.
+Resolution precedence is: --incidents flag > config labels_file > inline config incidents > auto-discovered incidents/<metric>/ > interactive prompt > none (unsupervised).
+When none of those resolve and the terminal is interactive, a prompt first offers to enter incidents inline; declining — or running non-interactively (cron/CI/piped input) — falls back to an unsupervised objective (low false-positive rate + stable cross-fold separation).
 Supervised mode engages only if labeled timestamps land on loaded grid points.
 The file is YAML or JSON, all times UTC, each incident an interval ({start, end}) or a point ({at}):

 metric: api_error_rate # optional; must match the metric being tuned